discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 <Advanced>
 <Card title="Opener">

-These is a basic opener, you will need to adapt this depending on the boss and cooldowns.
+There is a basic opener, you will need to adapt this depending on the boss and cooldowns.

 - Start on Greatsword